- iPhone Screen Time

 Challenge #1 – Cutting Back Social Media for A Week

 On the first day of the challenge, I tried to see if I could cut back an hour on social media just by the sheer will.
-It was hard, and I kept telling myself if I did it, I will get rewarded by using the hour I saved from social media time to enjoy some coffee and the great weather on the second day.
+It was hard, and I kept telling myself if I did it, I will get rewarded by using the hour I saved from social media time to enjoy some coffee.

 I did cut back an hour on the first day.
 So on the second day, I drove to a Starbucks near my place to enjoy that hour I saved from the first day.
 The thought is keeping the momentum going.
 The hour I saved from the first day will be used to do something that DOES NOT involve social media on the second day, and thus it feels like I automatically cut back an hour on the second day.